Yagro-Ltd/devops-technical-challenge/README.md

 - Include some form of CI/CD pipeline code.
 GitHub Actions, Jenkins, or any other tool is fine.
 - Have the group of ASG's deliver said application via an ECS Cluster.
-- Create and use variables so this can be used in multiple builds.
+- Consider how the configuration can be reused in multiple builds
 - Create a method to add linting or verifying that the code meets [Terraform style conventions](https://www.terraform.io/docs/language/syntax/style.html).

 ## **Submission**